Regional Center for Nuclear Studies: History

 In 1968 the Democratic Republic of the Congo and Belgium signed general agreements on continued technological and scientific cooperation.
 Five years later in 1973 a specific agreement on cooperation of peaceful nuclear research was signed between Belgium and then Zaire.
 The agreements after several extensions lasted until 1987.
 In practise it meant that SCK•CEN assisted CREN-K in the construction and yearly maintenance of TRICO II.
 The Institute for Radioactive Elements (IRE) in Fleurus Belgium assisted CREN-K in the production of medical isotopes.
 In return CREN-K agreed to also run research programs proposed by mutually recognized Belgian institutions.

 The TRICO II reactor is subject to yearly IAEA inspections.
 In 1988 IAEA started a project to deliver replacement parts and new nuclear fuel.
 Because the American company General Dynamics Corporation, which had been contracted to deliver these parts, was unable to fulfil its obligations due to an embargo imposed on the Mobutu government.
 In exchange for spare parts and training seminars from the IAEA the Democratic Republic of the Congo participates in RAF and AFRA projects.

 The government of the Democratic Republic of the Congo stopped adequately funding the project in the late 1980s.
 In 1998 it was reported that despite the lack of funds dedicated personnel kept the reactor in good shape.
 By this time the IAEA cooperation still had trouble locating replacement parts.
 Because spent fuel was not being replaced the reactor was only capable of operating at reduced capacity.

-In 2004 the reactor was shutdown for a scheduled stop and has been in a state of extended shutdown since.
+In 2004 the reactor was shut down for a scheduled stop and has been in a state of extended shutdown since.

 Since 2010 there have been renewed campaigns to gather more support among the public opinion for CREN-K and utilizing the national resource that is uranium.